phasehq/console/CONTRIBUTING.md

 # Contributing to Phase

-Thanks for taking the time to contribute! ❤️
+Thanks for taking the time to contribute! 🫡

 We welcome any contributions to Phase, big or small.

-## Community

-It's the early days of Phase and we're working hard to build an awesome, inclusive community.

 ## Bugs and issues